 Giving birth and breastfeeding

 During and after pregnancy, estrogen levels may frequently rise and then dip back down quickly.
 This sudden dip is what leads to hair loss after giving birth, which can be normal and should stop as hormone levels balance again.
 If hair loss is accompanied by a myriad of other symptoms post pregnancy, there may be a deeper issue beyond normal hormone fluctuations, such as thyroid function.
-“But exhaustion, feeling down, difficulty losing weight, intense struggle to produce enough breast milk, and hair loss aren’t always just a normal part of having had a baby,” says Dr. Aviva Romm.
+“But exhaustion, feeling down, difficulty losing weight, intense struggle to produce enough breast milk, and hair loss aren’t always just a normal part of having had a baby,” says Dr. Aviva Romm, Yale trained physisican, midwife, and herbalist.
 If you are experiencing any of these issues post pregnancy, do talk to your doctor about what you are going through.

 Signs of Excessive Hair Shedding